HERSTORY SCHOOL WORKSHOPS

 The 2018 SCHOOLS workshops are available to download in PDF format below.

-Primary school students (Junior Cycle) will learn about lost ancient heroines - Gormlaith, Cessair and Queen Lann - and celebrate the heroines in their family.
-For Senior Cycle, a special suffrage centenary workshop will teach students about Hannah Sheehy-Skeffington, Anna Haslam, and Winnifred Carney; with activities including a DIY Election.
+In these workshops, primary school students (Junior Cycle) will learn about lost ancient heroines - Gormlaith, Cessair and Queen Lann - and celebrate the heroines in their family.
+For Senior Cycle, a special suffrage centenary workshop will teach students about Hannah Sheehy-Skeffington, Anna Haslam, and Winnifred Carney; with activities including a DIY Election on what needs to change in Ireland today.

 Secondary school students will explore women’s history since the start of the Suffrage Movement.
 Through a process of appreciative enquiry, they will rescript the narrative at pivotal moments to imagine what Ireland would be like today, if for example, the 1916 leaders weren't executed and they formed the first Dáil based on their 'Ireland of Equals' vision, the first country in the world to promise equal rights to men, women and children.
 In Northern Ireland, students will explore the pivotal role of women in the Peace Process, creating art and poetry in celebration of these remarkable heroines.